 Cost of Attendance and Student Budgets

-Before applying for financial aid, students and parents should assess all of the costs included in attending Grand
+Before applying for financial aid, students and parents should assess all of the costs associated with attending Grand

 Valley.
 The following tables estimate the typical nine-month (two-semester) academic year expenses for single